scientiist/scientiist/README.md

     Exploring advanced mathematics concepts, such as linear algebra, calculus, and numerical methods, to improve my problem-solving abilities.
     Expanding my expertise in game engine development, studying different architectures and exploring optimization techniques.
     Continuing my journey with RedHat/Fedora Linux, honing my skills in system administration and troubleshooting.
+    Additionally, i've recently taken an interest in Reverse Engineering, and am learning Ghidra.

 💼 Experience